Sexual Assault and Sexual Violence Policy

 Cambrian College is responsible for:

-• Making every reasonable effort to ensure the steps provided for under this Policy are completed as expediently as possible.
-The University acknowledges, however, that time frames will vary depending on the circumstances involved.
+- Making every reasonable effort to ensure the steps provided for under this policy are completed as expediently as possible.
+The College acknowledges, however, that time frames will vary depending on the circumstances involved.

-• Submitting a written complaint to the investigating team.
-If student is unable to provide a written statement, someone from the team will assist in writing the formal complaint.
+- Submitting a written complaint to the investigating team.
+If a student is unable to provide a written statement, someone from the team will assist in writing the formal complaint.

 Manager of Equity, Diversity, and Inclusion is responsible for:

-• Accepting all Written complaints without any bias – If bias is identified – Manager of EDI will remove themselves from the investigation process.
+- Accepting all written complaints without any bias – If bias is identified, the Manager of EDI will remove themselves from the investigation process.

-• Consulting and Updating Deans/Chairs when a complaint lodged and investigated.
+- Consulting and updating Deans/Chairs when a complaint is lodged and investigated.

 College Administrators are responsible for: